Home » History » Index

 That meant an influx of skiers, which would require reinforcements for a suddenly short-handed ski patrol.
 Those who had gone to Hoodoo were invited back, and several accepted.

-“We needed patrollers badly, and Santiam didn’t,” Duncan says.
+“We needed patrollers badly, and Santiam didn’t,” Duncan said.
 “All those people were really top-quality patrollers.
 We didn’t have a problem with them going off, and when they came back, I was a happy camper.”

 The modern era of both the ski area and its patrol had begun, but that doesn’t prevent a little nostalgia from those who lived through the earlier days.